 When I wrote about the opening of the Plaza Premium arrivals lounge in Heathrow Terminal 2, I mentioned that the Plaza Premium CEO publicly stated that he was in discussions with Heathrow about opening an independent lounge in Terminal 5.

 Things appear to be moving on.
 According to sources who would definitely not want to be named, I understand that Heathrow Airport Ltd recently issued a tender for an operator to manage a new departure lounge in Terminal 5.
 The tender includes the option of including a spa.

 Four companies are understood to have submitted proposals.
 These are the three usual suspects (No 1 Traveller, Plaza Premium and Swissport / Servisair) plus a fourth one unknown to my source.
 The photo above is from Plaza Premium in Terminal 2.

-Even families with BA status will find this useful for holidays when the BA Galleries ‘one guest only’ rule means you can’t get in if only one parent has status.
+Even families with British Airways status will find this useful for holidays when the BA Galleries ‘one guest only’ rule means you can’t get in if only one parent has status.